A Better Way to Focus: The Magic of Shared Energy

 Flash forward to the arrival of LoFi Girl and her cozy, whimsical little digital world.

 The watercolor cafés.
 The dreamy beats.
 The lush plant vines and fairy lights.
-The whole vibe pulled me in – it made me want to sit, read, or finally check something off the to-do list.
+The whole vibe pulled me in and made me want to sit, read, or finally check something off the to-do list.
 I didn’t feel resigned or obligated to do the task – I felt called.

 I didn’t feel so alone anymore.

-The real ah-ha moment was with my Favorite Human, when he mentioned as I was describing one of the livestreams to him, “Well, you do tend to be more productive when there are others around… Body doubling really works for you.”
+“Well, you do tend to be more productive when there are others around.
+Body doubling really works for you.”

 That casual conversation gave shape to something that, turns out, I’d instinctively been building into my life, long before I ever knew the term.